Chart Color Schemes

 Townsville City features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Townsville City's dwelling structures, as per the latest Census evaluation, consisted of 11.6% houses and 88.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Non-Metro Qld's structure which was 76.4% houses and 23.6% other dwellings.
-Home ownership in Townsville City stood at 23.6%, with mortgaged dwellings at 18.8% and rented ones at 57.6%.
-The median monthly mortgage repayment in the area was $1,663, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Townsville City was $390, compared to Non-Metro Qld's $345.
-Nationally, Townsville City's mortgage repayments were lower at $1,663 than the Australian average of $1,863, while rents were higher at $390 than the national figure of $375.
+The latest Census evaluated dwelling structures in Townsville City as 11.6% houses and 88.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Townsville City was at 23.6%, with mortgaged dwellings at 18.8% and rented ones at 57.6%.
+The median monthly mortgage repayment in the area was $1,663, higher than Regional Qld's average of $1,655.
+The median weekly rent figure was recorded at $390, compared to Regional Qld's $345.
+Nationally, Townsville City's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing